Multi-state car chase ends in 2 arrests - NewsBreak

 The pursuit ended on Campbell Avenue when one of the pursuant authorities hit the car driven by the suspects at a low speed.

-The male suspect tried to flee and carjack another vehicle but was stopped by a Christian County deputy.Springfield man charged after stealing two phones, $6 in cash
+The male suspect tried to flee and carjack another vehicle but was stopped by a Christian County deputy.What races you won’t see in Iowa’s and South Dakota’s primary elections and why

 The female suspect was arrested and taken into MSHP custody when the car crashed.